tushar-c/tushar-c.github.io/_posts/2018-6-16-What-is-Machine-Learning-And-why-you-should-bother-understanding.md

 ---
 layout: post
 published: true
-title: What is Machine Learning and why you should bother understanding
+title: What is Machine Learning And Why You Should Bother Understanding
 ---
 ![ML Picture]({{site.baseurl}}/images/1_2UjSSQwW0bns1lPIuRxccQ.png)